Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 }

-By now you will have realized that this exercise could have been done in another way.
+By this point you’ve probably realized that this exercise could have been done another way.
 Not only that, but it can be done in many different ways.
-The code is just a tool that the programmer has to solve problems.
+Code is just a tool that programmers have to solve problems.
 It’s at our disposal and can be used as best suits us in each situation.

-A continue is used to skip to the next iteration of the loop, omitting the code in between within the loop for the current iteration.
-When our program encounters a continue instruction, the loop doesn’t stop, but instead jumps to the next iteration.
+A continue is used to jump to the next iteration of the loop, skipping the code in between inside the loop for the current iteration.
+When our program encounters a continue instruction, the loop doesn’t stop, but jumps to the next iteration.
 This is useful when you want to skip certain iterations under specific conditions without stopping the loop completely.

 Imagine you have a loop that counts from 1 to 10, but you want to skip the number 5.
 You can use continue to achieve this.